sauerm1/RetracTable/README.md

 <br>
 <br>

-This project is a scalable, lightweight, zero dependency, responsive, accessible react.js table.
-All that you have to do is add a `Table` element and pass an array of objects to it as the `data` prop.
+This project is a convenient, scalable, lightweight, zero dependency, responsive, accessible react.js table.
+Getting started is so simple.
+All that you have to do is add a `<Table />` element and pass an array of objects to it as the `data` prop.
 Robust features like sorting and searching are build in.
 Just give it a try.

 <br>